 - States like Washington and Colorado have already legalized both medical and recreational marijuana and have consequently seen a decrease in crime statewide.
 According to data released by the city of Denver violent crime went down by 2.2% in the first 11 months of 2014 and property crimes went down by 8.9% compared to the same time the previous year.

-- Legalization of marijuana could mean a much needed boost for our sagging economy by creating more jobs and increasing tax revenue and economic output.
+- The legalization of marijuana could mean a much-needed boost for our sagging economy by creating more jobs and increasing tax revenue and economic output.